bbrownekianda/docs/content/docs/platform/administration/scheduledtasks.md

 ### What's next  ![Idea icon](/images/18.png) ###

-To read more about how to create processes and form go to [Application Designer](/docs/platform/application-designer/).
+To read more about how to create processes and forms go to [Application Designer](/docs/platform/application-designer/).